versatile-data-kit-demo/correlation-example-unsolved/README.md

 Please open the following MyBinder to get started on the exercises:

 A few tips:
- - It's very good idea to fork this repo before opening MyBinder.
-This way later you may be able to commit/push your changes into your fork.
  - The mybinder notebook has a idle timeout of 10 minutes.
 One trick to prevent it after launching, open terminal and execute `while echo "foo"; do sleep 100 ; done`